+VLFBERHT+ | Automotive

 Emergency brake

-Each capability is grounded in a distinct patent covering a distinct failure surface.
+Each capability addresses a specific failure pattern.
 They compose into a unified decision verification pipeline.

 Physical Safety Translation

 Converts AI behavioral quality scores into real-time physical safety parameters.
-Speed limits, force thresholds, and workspace boundaries adjust automatically with governance quality.
-T_adj = T_nominal * f(GQS).
-Exponential embodiment (k=2.0) for automotive dynamics.
-ISO 26262 and ISO 13482 mapped.
+Speed limits, force thresholds, and workspace boundaries adjust automatically with verified AI quality.
+Safety envelopes scale continuously with verified quality—not fixed at design time.
+ISO 26262 and ISO 13482 pending.

-Monitors capability velocity across 6 dimensions.
+Monitors capability acceleration across multiple dimensions.
 OTA updates that increase model capability trigger governance readiness verification before fleet deployment is authorized.
-If capability outpaces governance by more than 1.5x, rollout escalates to human review.
+If capability outpaces governance readiness, rollout escalates to human review.
 Closes the post-update governance gap responsible for documented industry incidents.

 Edge Governance

-On-vehicle governance operating within a 5% compute budget.
-Five-level Processing Degradation Cascade degrades gracefully under load.
+On-vehicle governance operating within a minimal, fixed compute budget.
+Degrades gracefully under load—governance coverage reduces proportionally, never silently drops to zero.
 Cryptographic offline compliance attestation produces signed audit records without connectivity.
-The vehicle never makes an ungoverned decision -- governance adapts, it does not fail silently.
+The vehicle never makes an ungoverned decision.

 Black-Box Model Adaptation

-Automatically fingerprints any perception or planning model across 6 behavioral dimensions without requiring model access or documentation.
+Automatically fingerprints any perception or planning model across behavioral dimensions without requiring model access or documentation.
 When OEMs switch suppliers or models are updated, governance recalibrates automatically.
-Drift Detection via Kolmogorov-Smirnov testing catches silent model regressions between updates.
+Statistical drift detection catches silent model regressions between updates.

-Pre-execution blast radius computation for every actuator command.
-Six-tier reversibility classification.
-When AI behavioral quality degrades -- sycophancy score rising, fabrication rate increasing -- the circuit breaker tightens thresholds automatically.
+Pre-execution physical harm computation for every actuator command.
+Actions classified by reversibility and consequence level.
+When AI behavioral quality degrades, the circuit breaker tightens thresholds automatically.
 At critical degradation, the breaker fires and routes all decisions to deterministic fallback behavior.

 Multi-Model Chain Governance

-Perception, prediction, planning, and control are a four-model epistemic chain.
+Perception, prediction, planning, and control are a four-model decision chain.
 Information quality degrades at each handoff.
-Chain Epistemic Quality Score (CEQS) measures integrity across every transition.
-Error Amplification Ratio detects compounding errors before they reach actuators.
-Sub-chain isolation identifies which model in the chain introduced the degradation.
+Ulfberht measures chain integrity across every transition, detects compounding errors before they reach actuators, and isolates which model in the chain introduced the degradation.

 Scenario 01